Yashashwini1/predictive_maintenance/README.md

 Figure 1: The system consists of four layers:

 ### Data Layer
+- data ingestion,
+- validation,
+- cleaning
-Responsible for data ingestion, validation, cleaning and preparation of machine sensor data before it enters the machine learning pipeline.
+- preparation of machine sensor data

 ### Preprocessing Layer
+- feature engineering,
+- train-test splitting
+- preprocessing transformations.
-Performs feature engineering, train-test splitting and preprocessing transformations.
-The preprocessing pipeline is fitted only on training data and reused during inference to ensure consistency between training and production.
+- The preprocessing pipeline is fitted only on training data and reused during inference to ensure consistency between training and production.

 ### Model Layer
+Responsible for
+- model training,
+- evaluation, serialization,
+- deployment
+- serving.
-Responsible for model training, evaluation, serialization, deployment and serving.
-The model is evaluated using precision, recall, F1-score and confusion matrix before being serialized for deployment.
+The model is evaluated using
+- precision, recall, F1-score and confusion matrix before being serialized for deployment.

 Production enhancements such as monitoring, retraining, model registry and CI/CD are shown as future additions.

 ### End User Layer
 Provides maintenance engineers with access to predictions through a Streamlit web application.
 Users can view failure probability, predicted failure type and risk level to support maintenance prioritization.

 # Model Setection Stratergy:
-It is a classifctaion problem and there are class imablances but the primary objective is to balance performance, robustness and explainability.
-Among the algorithms that can be conisdered For this data, RandomForest as model 1 and XGBoost for model 2 are considered.
-RandomForest predicts if a machine fails or not and XGBoost tells us what type of failure the machines is about to have.
-A Random Forest classifier was selected because it provides a strong balance between performance and interpretability.
-The model handles non-linear relationships effectively while still allowing feature importance analysis to explain predictions.
-This is particularly important in predictive maintenance applications where maintenance engineers need to trust and understand model outputs and is resiliant to outliers and XGBoost has High predictive performance and also it fit well for imbalanced dataset
-Note: The target class of random failures was eliminated because of less size.
+This is a classification problem with class imbalance.

+This is a classification problem with class imbalance.

+## Model 1: Random Forest

+**Purpose:** Failure Detection (Failure / No Failure)

+Reasons for selection:

+- Handles non-linear relationships effectively
+- Robust to outliers
+- Provides feature importance for explainability
+- Strong balance between performance and interpretability

+## Model 2: XGBoost

+**Purpose:** Failure Type Classification

+Reasons for selection:

+- High predictive performance
+- Works well with imbalanced datasets
+- Excellent performance on structured data

+> Note: Random Failures were excluded due to limited sample size(18).

 -----------------------------------------------------------------------------------

 # 2. ML Pipeline
 -----------------------------------------------------------------------------------
-The ml pipeline was designed to be modular, reproducible and production-oriented. pipeline steps: Data Loader --> Data preprocessing --> Train/test Split --> preprocessing --> model training --> model evaluation --> model serialization
+The ml pipeline was designed to be modular, reproducible and production-oriented. pipeline steps: ```text
+Data Loading
+      ↓
+Data Validation
+      ↓
+Train/Test Split
+      ↓
+Preprocessing
+      ↓
+Model Training
+      ↓
+Model Evaluation
+      ↓
+Model Serialization
+      ↓
+Streamlit Deployment

 Preprocessing is fitted exclusively on the training set and then applied to the test set to prevent data leakage.
-To prevent data leakage, the dataset was first split into training and test sets.
-All preprocessing steps, including categorical encoding, were fitted exclusively on the training data.
-The fitted preprocessing pipeline was then applied to the test data using the same learned transformations.
+To prevent data leakage,
+- the dataset was first split into training and test sets.
+- All preprocessing steps, including categorical encoding, were fitted exclusively on the training data.
+- The fitted preprocessing pipeline was then applied to the test data using the same learned transformations.
 This ensures that no information from the test set influences model training or feature engineering.
-The trained model and preprocessing pipeline are serialized and stored for inference within the
+- The trained model and preprocessing pipeline are serialized and stored for inference within the Streamlit application.
-Streamlit application.

  # Model Evaluation Results